When is Laurel Hubbard weightlifting at the Olympics?

 New Zealander set to become first transgender athlete to compete in history of Games

-New Zealander Laurel Hubbard, 43, will make history when she becomes the first transgender athlete to compete in the history of the Olympic Games.
+New Zealander Laurel Hubbard, 43, will make history when she becomes the first openly transgender woman to compete in the history of the Olympic Games.

 “I am grateful and humbled by the kindness and support that has been given to me by so many New Zealanders,” she said in a statement in response to her selection by her country as part of a five-woman squad.